Sparsha (film)

-Upon theatrical release on 23 July 2000, the film opened to widespread positive response from critics and filmgoers.
+Upon theatrical release on 23 July 2000, the film opened to widespread positive reviews from critics and the audience.
 However, the screening had to be stopped after bandh was called for in most towns and cities and towns of Karnataka following the abduction of Rajkumar, the Kannada actor, in July 2000, thereby affecting the film's collections.
 After normality resumed, the film completed a 100-day run in theatres.

 Plot

 Sudeep (Sudeep) is a film actor and model.
 He falls in love with Suma (Rekha) during a film shoot in Ooty.
 They meet each other, share their views and Sudeep meets with Suma's family.

-Some incidents educate Sudeep that those who make mistakes they themselves correct and apologise next, when Sudeep rushing to see off his lover at the Ooty railway station, accidentally knocks an unknown young woman, Radha (Sudha Rani), into the path of a moving train.
+Some incidents educate Sudeep that those who make mistakes they themselves correct and apologize next.
+When Sudeep is rushing to see off his lover at the Ooty railway station, he accidentally knocks an unknown young woman, Radha (Sudha Rani), onto the path of a moving train.
 Radha does not see who knocked her over, but only catches a glimpse of the jacket he wears.
 The accident causes her to lose a leg, as well as the love of her fiancée.

 Sudeep rushes to the accident spot and takes her to the hospital.
 He takes care of her, but refrains from telling both Radha and Suma that he was responsible for the accident.
 To avoid the consequences, Sudeep offers to marry Radha.
 Suma is hurt by his sudden change of heart, but accepts his decision.
 Radha accepts his offer too, but continues to hunt for the man who knocked her over.
-But yet, how the truths unfold forms the rest of the story.
+How the truths unfold forms the rest of the story.